narayan8291/pypwdless/README.md

-# pypwdless - PasswordLess Authentication In Python
+# pypwdless - Passwordless Authentication In Python

 ## Introduction
 This python library can be used to generate one time JWT codes which can be sent to a user's email address for authentication purposes.
 The code can later be verified and extended for a native app session (similar to a magic link: https://auth0.com/docs/connections/passwordless/spa-email-link).